Organising and delivering healthcare is the responsibility of national governments. The EU role is to complement national policies by:

-Public health policy ensures cosmetics are safe to use.
+Public health policy ensures that medicines are monitored throughout their lifespan

-The rights of EU citizens to be treated in another EU country are clarified in an EU law on patients' rights in cross-border healthcare, which will also:
+The rights of EU citizens to be treated in another EU country are clarified in an EU law on patients' rights in cross-border healthcare, which also:

 Published in February 2014